dhu2022-dev/jpmc-swe-task1/README.md

 - Running a Python-based HTTP server that simulates order book activity for two stocks (`ABC` and `DEF`).
 - Fetching the top bid/ask prices and calculating mid-price ratios in a client script.
-- Displaying the data visually through a lightweight HTML viewer.
+- (Optional extension) Displaying the data visually through a lightweight HTML viewer.
-- Demonstrating understanding of APIs, basic trading logic, and data presentation.

-The server generates synthetic market data, exposes an endpoint (`/query`) that returns the current top of the order book for both stocks, and the client script calculates and prints ratios between the mid-prices of each stock.

-I've also refactored the server code to render a basic web interface I made (with vanilla HTML,CSS,JS) that also displays this data in a user-friendly format.
-The original version outputs results in a terminal via a python script, instructions to see that result are also explained below.
+The original implementation prints results in the terminal via a Python script.
+I added a simple web-based interface (HTML/CSS/JS) to make the output easier to view and more accessible for non-technical reviewers.

+---

+## 🧠 My Contributions

+In addition to completing the original task, I:

+- Cleaned and refactored starter code for clarity and maintainability.
+- Added a `.gitignore` and ensured the repo excludes unnecessary cache/venv files.
+- Created a virtual environment and requirements file for reproducibility.
+- Built a basic UI using vanilla HTML, CSS, and JS that fetches and displays real-time market data from the server.
+- Updated the server to serve the frontend and support both the original `/query` endpoint and the new `/` UI.

 ---